olkovin/ros_wanhealththing/README.md

-# wanhealththing
+# Router OS WANhealththing
- RouterOS advanced WAN health monitoring
+Router OS script based solution for the advanced monitoring and corresponding actions with WAN.